 Improper installation may result in the equipment malfunctioning and a safety hazard.
 Read all of the installation instructions before installing the Wine Guardian unit.

 Lockout/Tagout Procedure

-- 1) Turn off the power switch (indicator light should be off) - 2) Unplug the unit from the electrical outlet and cover the outlet to prevent accidently plugging in the unit. - 3) Turn off circuit breaker or disconnect switch at condensing unit.
+- 1. Turn off the power switch (indicator light should be off) - Unplug the unit from the electrical outlet and cover the outlet to prevent accidently plugging in the unit.

 Safety Considerations